trigg/Discover/README.md

 `dnf install python3-pip python3-gobject gtk3-devel python3-cairo`

+with Wayland support

+`dnf install gtk-layer-shell`

 ## Usage

-Run `discover-overlay` if this fails it is most likely in `~/.local/bin/discover-overlay`
+Run `discover-overlay` to start the overlay.
+Note that by default it will show nothing until you join a voice channel.

 Comes with sane-enough default but has a configuration screen to tweak to your own use.
 Configuration can be reached by running `discover-overlay --configure`